 Exodus 33:12-23

-Moses pleads for the Lord’s presence to go with Israel, and the Lord promises His presence while revealing His glory through goodness, mercy, and the proclamation of His name.
+Moses pleads for the Lord’s presence to go with Israel, and the Lord promises his presence while revealing his glory through goodness, mercy, and the proclamation of his name.

 Scripture Text

-33:18 Moses said, “Please show me Your glory.”
+33:18 Then Moses said, “Please show me Your glory.”

 Anchor

-Moses pleads for the Lord’s presence to go with Israel, and the Lord promises His presence while revealing His glory through goodness, mercy, and the proclamation of His name.
+Moses pleads for the Lord’s presence to go with Israel, and the Lord promises his presence while revealing his glory through goodness, mercy, and the proclamation of his name.

-Israel’s covenant future depends not merely on land, guidance, or angelic help, but on the Lord’s gracious presence; Moses’ deepest plea moves from guidance to presence to glory, and the Lord reveals that His glory is inseparable from His goodness, name, mercy, compassion, and holy hiddenness.
+Israel’s covenant future depends not merely on land, guidance, or angelic help, but on the Lord’s gracious presence; Moses’ deepest plea moves from guidance to presence to glory, and the Lord reveals that his glory is inseparable from his goodness, name, mercy, compassion, and holy hiddenness.

 Point of Contact